Frenchhorn006/OpenDS4All/opends4all-resources/opends4all-data-practices/README.md

 The following topology shows how __data practices__ content is __currently__ organized.
 This taxonomy is updated as new content is added to the project.
 ![taxonomy](https://github.com/Frenchhorn006/OpenDS4All/blob/master/assets/img/data-practices-taxonomy.png)
-Each category contains one or more modules
+Each category contains one or more modules (courses in datapractices.org)

 # Content